 Inline CSS: A Quick Guide

 Inline CSS is a method of styling individual HTML elements directly within an HTML document.
-Unlike external or internal CSS, where styles are written in a separate file or in the tag, inline CSS is applied directly to the HTML element, using the
+Unlike external or internal CSS, where styles are written in a separate file or in the tag, inline CSS is applied directly to the HTML element, using the style attribute.
+This method can be useful for quick, specific style adjustments but is often not recommended for larger, more complex projects due to maintenance challenges.

 What Is Inline CSS?

-attribute.
+In inline CSS, styling rules are written directly within an HTML element's opening tag using the style attribute.
 This allows you to apply styles to a specific element without affecting other elements on the page.

 Here’s an example of inline CSS: